openstack/charm-guide/doc/source/project/procedures/charmhub-migration.rst

 ----------

 All charms are now served from the `Charmhub`_, regardless of which prefix (``cs:`` or ``ch:``) is used to deploy charms.

 Furthermore, when a channel is not requested at deploy time, the ``latest/stable`` channel in the Charmhub is sourced, which points to the 21.10 stable release of OpenStack Charms (or the 21.06 stable release of Trilio Charms).
+When the latter charms were copied from the old Charm Store to the new Charmhub they were placed in the ``latest`` track.

 .. warning::